Charles7458/weather-app/README.md

 ### What I learned

-- I learned how to use navigator.geolocation to get the user's current location
+- I learned how to use navigator.geolocation to get the user's current location.
-- I learnt to use @layer, @theme, @custom-variant attributes of TailwindCSS
+- I learnt to use @layer, @theme, @custom-variant attributes of TailwindCSS.
+- I learnt how to implement keyboard navigation using key down event listener.

 ### Continued development